Abraham Myers: Confederate military career

 On 16 Mar 1861, Myers was appointed a lieutenant-colonel in the Confederate Quartermaster-General's Department.
 He was made the Confederacy's first acting quartermaster-general on 25 March 1861; the role was made official that December, with a promotion to colonel on 15 Feb 1862.
 After the Confederate capital moved from Montgomery, Alabama, to Richmond, Virginia, Myers' offices were made on the second floor of the building at the southwest corner of 9th and Main Street; his staff would eventually swell to 88 clerks—the largest office in the Confederacy's supply bureau.
 As president of the military board, Myers helped design the first Confederate Army uniform: "a blue flannel shirt, gray flannel pants, a red flannel undershirt, cotton drawers, wool socks, boots, and a cap."

 As quartermaster-general, Myers was hampered by insufficient funds, the failure of the Confederate States dollar, and the poor railroads in the South; the Confederate States Army was never adequately supplied by Myers, especially with regard to clothing and shoes.
-By the 1930s, it was determined that while Myers had been very skilled at accountancy, he could not think outside his US training and experience nor could he rise above "the laxity, carelessness, and inefficiency of remote subordinates".
+By the 1930s, it was determined that while Myers had been very skilled at accountancy, he could not think outside his US training and experience, nor could he rise above "the laxity, carelessness, and inefficiency of remote subordinates".

 End of service

 Myers was ousted as quartermaster-general around the turn of 1864.

 The 1934 Dictionary of American Biography says that Confederate President Jefferson Davis appointed Brigadier General Alexander Lawton as Myers' replacement on 7 August 1863 "in the interest of efficiency", but that the Confederate States Senate rejected the appointment on procedural grounds.
 Davis resubmitted Lawton to the Confederate Congress, and that body confirmed the general on 17 February 1864.
 When Myers refused to serve under Lawton, he "found himself, on a technicality, 'out of the army.

+A 1938 history of The Boston Club reported that Myers, one of the club's members, was forced out of the service in August 1863.